-WACCC = Columbia Cascade Dispatch ORWSC = Warm Springs BIA Dispatch
+ORWSC = Warm Springs BIA Dispatc

+IMET Support:

-IMET Support: Forecasters at National Weather Service Pendleton will provide 24-hour forecast support to IMETs that may be dispatched in the local area.
+Forecasters at National Weather Service Pendleton will provide 24-hour forecast support to IMETs that may be dispatched in the local area.
 Forecasters will communicate either through direct phone calls, or the use of NWSChat.
 The chat room that should be used is pdtfire.

-NON-FORECAST SERVICES
+NON-FORECAST SERVICES:

 All requests for teaching assignments, customer meetings, and customer consultations will be honored provided they are scheduled more than three weeks ahead of time.
 Every effort will be made to honor requests made within a period of less than three weeks depending on schedule availability.
-Please contact Mary Wister at NWS Pendleton (541) 276-8134, or by e-mail (mary.wister@noaa.gov) to schedule these services.
+Please contact Mary Wister at NWS Pendleton by e-mail (mary.wister@noaa.gov) to schedule these services.